bediger4000/linked_lists/README.md

 The lists are in ascending order.
 The obvious follow-on is merging N sorted lists.

+### Daily Coding Problem: Problem #559 [Medium]

+This problem was asked by Google.

+Given k sorted singly linked lists, write a function to merge all the lists into one sorted singly linked list.

+I haven't tried this one.
+Apparently there's a way to take advantage of the sorted lists so that it's not an O(N^2) algorithm.

 ### Reverse a linked list in place

 This amounts to taking the head element off a linked list,